nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Changing the Hostname and UUID

 In order to create unique objects for monitoring, the agent must be able to extract a valid hostname from the system.
-The hostname is also utilized as one of the components for generating a unique [identifier](https://github.com/nginxinc/naas-agent/blob/master/amplify/agent/util/host.py#L137).
+The hostname is also utilized as one of the components for generating a unique [identifier](https://github.com/nginxinc/nginx-amplify-agent/blob/master/amplify/agent/util/host.py#L145).
 Essentially, the hostname and the uuid unambiguously identify a particular instance of the agent to the Amplify core.
-If the hostname or the uuid are changed, it makes the agent and the core register a new object for monitoring.
+If the hostname or the uuid are changed, the agent and the core will register a new object for monitoring.

 When first generated, the uuid is written to `agent.conf`.
 Typically this happens automatically when the agent starts and successfully detects the hostname for the first time.
-Normally you should *not* change the uuid in `agent.conf` by hand.
+Normally you should *not* change the uuid in `agent.conf`.

 The agent will try to do its best in determining the correct hostname.
-If it fails to detect hostname, you can (re)define it manually in the `agent.conf` file.
-Check for the following section, and fill in the desired hostname:
+If it fails to detect hostname, you can override it manually in the `agent.conf` file.
+Check for the following section, and put the desired hostname in there:

 ```
     [credentials]